-Nashville is getting its first large-scale mass timber structure in the form of two office buildings, up to 5 storeys tall, as part of a larger mixed use development.
+Nashville has received its first large-scale mass timber structure in the form of two office buildings, up to 5 storeys tall, as part of a larger mixed use development.

-A feature of the building is the gable roofs, which will create a beautiful vaulted space that will also highlight the warmth of wood from the exterior.
+A feature of the building is the gable roofs, which create a beautiful vaulted space that also highlight the warmth of wood from the exterior.

 The floor and roof decks use structural, prefabricated DLT panels supported by a Glulam post and beam frame.
 The mass timber superstructure is anchored back to centrally located concrete cores which transfer lateral loads down to the foundations.

 Below: Design for Manufacture and Assembly Video